iamStephenE/Semantic-Segmentation-of-Satellite-Imagery/README.md

 ## Group 8: Stephen Ebrahim and Ebram Mekhail

-This branch contains Milestone 3 of the project.
+This branch contains Milestone 4 of the project.

-## Milestone 3: Hyperparameter Optimization (30 points due by 11/20)
+## Milestone 4: Model Compression (30 points due by 12/04)

-Check docs/hyperparameter-optimization.md file for Milestone 3 explanation.
+Check docs/knowledge-distillation.md file for Milestone 4 explanation.